-FIFA’s myriad football competitions, spearheaded by the FIFA World Cup™, can be followed by hundreds of millions of people all over the world thanks to the medium of television.
+FIFA’s myriad football competitions, spearheaded by the FIFA World Cup™, can be followed by hundreds of millions of people all over the world thanks to the medium of television and other media platforms.
 To this end, FIFA’s TV Division manages and maintains a close relationship with its many media rights licensees with the principal objective of delivering the best-possible football viewing experience to screens.

 FIFA embarked on a new era in its TV strategy in 2007 when it successfully brought the entire broadcast operation in-house, ranging from the actual sale of rights and development of a comprehensive footage archive (FIFA Films) to client servicing and overall decisions on production and event operations.